gigascience/gigadb-website/gigadb/app/tools/wasabi-migration/README.md

-If you now go to the Wasabi web console and look in `Buckets/gigadb-datasets/dev/pub/10.5524/100001_101000` then you will see two datasets uploaded that have DOIs: 100002 and 100012.
+If you now go to the Wasabi web console and look in `Buckets/gigadb-datasets/dev/pub/10.5524/100001_101000` then you will see two datasets that have DOIs: 100002 and 100012 uploaded to the ***dev*** directory of the `gigadb-datasets` bucket.
 The latest `logs/log` file should also report the transfer of the two datasets.

 The Swatchdog notification service can be tested if you try to migrate a batch size of datasets that it over the maximum allowed.
 The command below will try to